joeytwiddle/significant-white-space/README.md

 Options are not yet exposed as command-line arguments, but can be changed by editing Root.hx.

 Sws is a little ropey, but that was implicit in the original specification.  :)

+Recommended restrictions on code structure:

+  - Curly-files should be well indented before decurling.
+(Support was added to detect one-line well-indented `if` bodies without curlies; they will be given curlies on re-curling.)

+  - Indentation must be perfect as every indent/outdent will create `{...}` curlies.
+(In a tab-indented file or N-space indented file, extra space indents below the standard will be ignored.)

+  - Empty blocks which require curlies should contain an indented line with a comment (`//`) to mark the body, or no curlies will be generated.

+  - ...
+This list is incomplete!
+TODO